 Much of the “advice” presented in the book is simply the compilation and consolidation of either things that are obvious, things that are way over a beginner’s head, or things that are fundamentally useless to a thru-hiker.

 An entire page dedicated to “Bikes On The PCT”?
 Suffice to say it would be enough to state: no bicycles, motorized or otherwise, are allowed on any portion of the Pacific Crest Trail.
 You are overloaded with information as it is when planning a PCT hike, the last thing you need is arbitrary anecdotes and opinions.

 The most useful part (and the only maintained part) of the book is the resupply information located in the index.
-It simply consolidates information that you can easily pull from Halfmile’s (free) maps (which I personally suggest) or Craig’s PCT Planner.
+It simply consolidates information that you can easily pull from Google Maps or Guthook.
 Should you need additional information you can easily find it online, by asking another hiker, or by calling a place directly to ask about shipping there (using a phone to call somewhere, frightening, I know).

 Also, in case you were wondering, the “Pacific Crest Trail Laminated Resupply List” (available at an additional cost to the book) is also a waste of your money.

 Quote compilations from former hikers comprise a large part of Yogi’s guide.

 At first glance, these quotes appear to be incredibly useful (which is good since they comprise around a third of the entire book), and they were in fact my favorite part of Yogi’s guide (this is of course pre-hike).